Guilyard, Jeanine. "A Star is Reborn." La Voce, September 2019.

 -- "Ad esempio per chi fosse amante del cinema, ecco The Louise Brooks Society che ci riporta all'epoca d'oro dei film muti americani.
 Il sito è una sorta di fan club virtuale.
 A parte gli articoli di giornali e riviste la cui ricchezza e' valsa al sito il premio dell'Istituto del Nord Caroline per l'arte cinematografica, possiamo trovare cartoline d'epoca, locandine, spartiti musicali, foto, il tutto raccolto grazie alla curiosità personale di Thomas Gladysz che ne fa, invitando tutti i navigatori ad aiutarlo, un archivio digitale quasi senza volerlo." - brief write-up on Italian website

--- article in California newspaper
+-- feature article in California newspaper (alternative archive link)

 -- "The Louise Brooks Society has an exhaustive web site about this fascinating siren." - mention in Australian newspaper